I love my Venetian blinds, they look so stylish! And, they are an ideal way to get the best level of light and privacy in a room.

 Here are some tips:

-- Pull it down and angle.
-Before you start to clean your blind in place make sure it is pulled down all the way first and then angle the slats down at about a 45-degree angle.
-Some people suggest angling them down vertically but I find it easiest when they are open.
+- Pull it down and angle at 45 degrees.
+Before you start to clean your blind in place make sure it is pulled down all the way, and then angle the slats down at about 45-degrees.
+Some people suggest angling them down vertically, but I find it easiest when they are open.
 Plus, you can see where the dust is more easily.

 - Always work from the top down.
 That way you don’t get dust on the slats you have already cleaned.